RamiSyr/Crypto-Finder/README.md

 The scan may take up to 5 minutes to scan 100GB of data on a normal quality computer.

-After WannaCry released, few scanners started detecting CryptoFinder.exe as ransomware or a virus.
+After WannaCry released, few scanners started detecting CryptoFinder.exe as ransomware or a virus.<br />
 Here is the scan result of 30, May, 2017 https://www.metadefender.com/#!/results/file/ZTE3MDUzMEhKYklSdjRzWlpTSk1MUkROb1da/regular/analysis